rogdex24/github-user-search-api/README.md

 ## What's The Code ?
 -   Processes input parameters (keyword, location etc. of user) to search users, then from the search result retrieves the user info(name, email etc.) of all users using the GitHub API.
-- Implemented asynchronous programming to make multiple http requests concurrently which increases the speed of the program significantly
+- Implemented multi-threading to make multiple http requests concurrently which increases the speed of the program significantly
 ## Run Locally

 Clone the project